Kay Orr

 Kay Avonne Orr (née Stark; born January 2, 1939) is an American politician who served as the 36th governor of Nebraska from 1987 to 1991.
-A member of the Republican Party, she was the state's first and to date only female governor.
+A member of the Republican Party, she was the state's first and, as of 2026, only female governor.

 Early life and education

 Orr was born Kay Avonne Stark in Burlington, Iowa.
-Her mother, Sadie, was active in local politics, while her father, Ralph, was a Burlington city council member and farm implements dealer.
+Her mother, Sadie, was active in local politics, while her father, Ralph, was a Burlington city council member and farm-implement dealer.
 She attended the University of Iowa from 1956 to 1957.

 Career

 In 1963, after moving to Lincoln, Nebraska, Orr began volunteering for the Republican Party.
 She supported such politicians as President Richard Nixon and Senators Carl Curtis and Roman Hruska, and was named Nebraska's Outstanding Young Republican Woman in 1969.